oskitone/space_dice/readme.md

 - Try reducing RV1 and RV3 values.
 10k-50k?
 - LEDs have + on the wrong side.
 - Make LEDs sequence more compelling.
 Cycle like a clock from top right?
+- Move tracks away from screw mounts so they can't be inadvertently stripped off.

 ## 3D-Printing and soldering advice